code-423n4/2022-08-frax/README.md

     - During Borrow, AddCollateral, RemoveCollateral, Liquidate, RepayAssetWithCollateral, LeveragedPosition interacts with the configured collateral contract
     - Leverage and RepayAssetWithCollateral interact with a whitelisted swapper contract which adheres to the Uniswap V2 Router interface
     - _updateExchangeRate interacts with the two chainlink oracles
-    - _addInterst interacts with the configured Rate Calculator contract (adheres to IRateCalculator.sol interface)
+    - _addInterest interacts with the configured Rate Calculator contract (adheres to IRateCalculator.sol interface)
 - LOC: 642

 ## FraxlendPair.sol